 Public event or safety activities

-Invite the public, family, friends and media (our team will aid in media coverage)
+Invite the families of unsolved homicide, missing, public, family, friends and media (our team will aid in media coverage)

 WHAT TYPE OF LOCATIONS HAVE BEEN USED FOR RALLY STOPS?